NixOS/nix.dev/source/recipes/faq.md

 - The [Nix documentation team](https://nixos.org/community/teams/documentation.html) focuses on improving documentation and learning materials for stable features and common principles.
   Using flakes, you will have to rely more heavily on user-to-user support, third-party documentation, and the source code.

-### What to do if a binary cache is down or unreachable?

-Pass `--option substitute false` to Nix commands.

 ### How do I add a new binary cache?

 Using NixOS (≥ 22.05):